 With government regulations growing stricter by the day, businesses in every industry are being squeezed financially.
 When the sports world abruptly halted in early March, the NBA drew significant attention when it examined the force majeure provision contained in its’ collective bargaining agreements (CBA).
 Pursuant to the CBA, the NBA has the ability to reduce the amount of money owed to players by approximately 1%.
 In addition, the NBA’s force majeure provision allows it to cancel the CBA upon the occurrence of a force majeure.
 The reason the NBA’s force majeure garnered so much attention is because the league only committed to pay player’s salaries in full through April 1st.
 Some players chose to be paid over the course of the calendar year beginning on November 15th, leaving a great amount of money facing the league.
 For example, assuming that nearly all of the players opted to have their salaries paid over 12 installments during the course of the season, 90% of the salaries would be paid by April 1.
 The remaining 10% would total $318,798,784, of which the league could withhold $3.3 million, which would yield approximately $110,000 saved per team.

 We have no idea when the government regulations will be relaxed and when businesses will resume their operations.
 Many businesses will close their doors.
 If your contract has a force majeure provision, it may prove to be an extremely useful tool and relief during these uncertain times.
 Whether or not your business can invoke the force majeure provision in your contract depends largely on the wording of the contract.
 It is highly advisable to obtain knowledgeable legal counsel to determine the rights and options for your business.
-For your free consultation contact Eileen Kendall at Kendalllaw.net at (310) 619-4941
+For a consultation contact Eileen Kendall at Kendalllaw.net at (310) 619-4941